Lyrical images of the Magnum photographer's wanderings through the streets of Tokyo in the Nineties

 - Gueorgui Pinkhassov

 Born in Moscow in 1952, Pinkhassov’s interest in photography began while he was still at school.
-After studying cinematography at the VGIK (The Moscow Institute of Cinematography), he went on to work at the Mosfilm studio and then as an on-set photographer.
+After studying cinematography at the VGIK (The Moscow Institute of Cinematography), he went on to work at the Mosfilm studio as a cameraman and then as an on-set photographer.
 He joined the Moscow Union of Graphic Artists in 1978, which allowed him more freedom to travel and exhibit internationally.
 His work was soon noticed by the prominent Russian filmmaker Andrei Tarkovsky, who invited him to make a reportage about his film Stalker (1979).